St Alphege Church is located in the very heart of Solihull, eight miles from the centre of Birmingham.

 In addition to the normal Sunday pattern there is worship every day.
-See the Services page for the time of Daily Eucharists.

 On weekdays the Office of Morning Prayer is said at 9am (8.30am on Wednesdays in term time) and Evening Prayer is said at 5.00pm.
 Anyone is most welcome to attend and participate in these services.
 For evening prayer please enter the church through the choir vestry door.